\'Etale d\'evissage, descent and pushouts of stacks: Abstract

 \section{Abstract}

-We show that the push-out of an \etale{} morphism and an open immersion exists in the category of algebraic stacks and show that such push-outs behave similarly to the gluing of two open substacks.
-For example, quasi-coherent sheaves on the push-out can be described by a simple gluing procedure.
-We then outline a powerful devissage method for representable \etale{} morphisms using such push-outs.
-We also give a variant of the devissage method for representable quasi-finite flat morphisms.
+We show that the pushout of an \etale{} morphism and an open immersion exists in the category of algebraic stacks and show that such pushouts behave similarly to the gluing of two open substacks.
+For example, quasi-coherent sheaves on the pushout can be described by a simple gluing procedure.
+We then outline a powerful \devissage{} method for representable \etale{} morphisms using such pushouts.
+We also give a variant of the \devissage{} method for representable quasi-finite flat morphisms.

 \begin{section}{Introduction} Let $X$ be a scheme and let $X=U\cup V$ be an open cover of $X$.
 It is well-known that: \begin{enumerate} \item Many objects over $X$ (such as quasi-coherent sheaves) correspond to objects over $U$ and $V$ with a gluing datum over $U\cap V$.
-No cocycle condition is needed as there are no non-trivial triple intersections. \item The scheme $X$ is the push-out of the open immersions $U\cap V\to U$ and $U\cap V\to V$. \item Given two open immersions $W\subseteq U$ and $W\subseteq V$ of schemes we can glue these to a scheme $X=U\cup_W V$.
-The scheme $X$ is the push-out of $W\subseteq U$ and $W\subseteq V$ and we recover $W$ as the intersection of $U$ and $V$. \end{enumerate} In (i)--(iii), we can also replace ``scheme'' by ``algebraic space'' or ``algebraic stack''.
+No cocycle condition is needed as there are no non-trivial triple intersections. \item The scheme $X$ is the pushout of the open immersions $U\cap V\to U$ and $U\cap V\to V$. \item Given two open immersions $W\subseteq U$ and $W\subseteq V$ of schemes we can glue these to a scheme $X=U\cup_W V$.
+The scheme $X$ is the pushout of $W\subseteq U$ and $W\subseteq V$ and we recover $W$ as the intersection of $U$ and $V$. \end{enumerate} In \ref{I:open-po:first}--\ref{I:open-po:last}, we can also replace ``scheme'' by ``algebraic space'' or ``algebraic stack''.
 The purpose of this paper is to show that in the category of algebraic spaces or algebraic stacks we can further extend these results, taking one open immersion and one \emph{\etale{}} morphism instead of two open immersions.
-We also outline a powerful devissage method for \etale{} morphisms based upon these results as well as an extension to quasi-finite flat morphisms.
+We also outline a powerful \devissage{} method for \etale{} morphisms based upon these results as well as an extension to quasi-finite flat morphisms.

 The simplest open coverings are of the type $X=U\cup V$ discussed above and every open covering is a composition of such basic coverings.
-The devissage results explain how every \etale{} (resp.\ quasi-finite flat) morphism is built up from \etale{} neighborhoods and finite \etale{} (resp.\ finite flat) coverings.
+The \devissage{} results explain how every \etale{} (resp.\ quasi-finite flat) morphism is built up from \etale{} neighborhoods and finite \etale{} (resp.\ finite flat) coverings.